 Back to Top

-Jean Berman, Board Member
+Jean Berman, Board President

 Jean is an Interfaith Minister ordained by the Chaplaincy Institute of Maine, her ministry anchored in Judaism.
-She has her Chevrah Kadisha Certificate from the Gamliel Institute and is a board member of Kavod v’Nichum.
+She has her Chevrah Kadisha Certificate from the Gamliel Institute and is the board President of Kavod v’Nichum.
 Initially trained as part of the Fort Collins, Colorado Chevrah Kadisha, Jean is an active member of the Portland, ME Chevrah Kadisha.
 She currently coordinates volunteers for a young hospice in parts of Maine, Massachusetts and New Hampshire.
 Jean leads Jewish elders and unaffiliated Jews in ceremony, is learning Zimbabwean marimba, plays with the Peaks Island, Maine Ukulele Ensemble, and has buttons on her backpack.

 Back to Top